Mekebrown/gsn-audio-review-app/README.md

 # GSN Audio Review App - In development

 A React/Node/PostgreSQL media reviewing web application to be used by producers and their clients.
+GSN's producers can give clients access to all draft media for reviewing and leaving feedback when needed.

 List of main technologies required: [Next JS](https://nextjs.org/) has ALL the goods of [Node JS](https://nodejs.org) and [React JS](https://reactjs.org/), [PostgreSQL](https://www.postgresql.org/), [Amazon S3](https://aws.amazon.com/s3/) for storing uploaded media, [Axios](https://axios-http.com/docs/intro) for the frontend's HTTP requests, [Jest](https://jestjs.io/) for testing React components, and a few packages for [Font Awesome](https://cdnjs.com/libraries/font-awesome) icons.